AdobeDocs/experience-platform.en/help/assurance/views/in-app-messaging.md

 ## Validation

-The "Validation" tab runs validations against your current session, checking to see if the app has been configured for In-App Messaging correctly:
+The **[!UICONTROL Validation]** tab runs validations against your current session, checking to see if the app has been configured for In-App Messaging correctly:

 ![Validation](./images/in-app-messaging/validation.png)